FNS-Division/cpp-user-guide/docs/models.md

 This approach enables economies of scale: POIs can act as relay points for neighboring POIs, enabling connectivity without each one needing to connect directly to a transmission node.
 This approach optimizes resource usage and simplifies network expansion.

 In practice, this model is an application of Kruskal's algorithm to find a Minimum Spanning Tree (MST) in a network graph, where the edges are the road network and the vertices are POIs and fiber nodes.
-The MST ensures the minimal fiber path necessary to connect all relevant points while adhering to road network constraints.
+The MST ensures the minimal fiber path necessary to connect all relevant points while adhering to road network constraints related to distance.

 _Figure: Output of fiber path algorithm_